solana-labs/solana/docs/src/operations/best-practices/general.md

 a new version to test something out, you could instead try using the `agave-install` command.

-Assuming you want to install Solana version `1.14.17`, you would execute the
+Assuming you want to install Agave version `1.14.17`, you would execute the
 following:

 ```